realworldocaml/book/en/foreign-function-interface.md

 The `field` function appends a field to the structure, as shown with `tv_sec` and `tv_usec` above.
-Structure fields are typed accessors that are associated with a particular structure, and they correspond to the labels in C.  Note that there's no explicit requirement that the OCaml variable names for a field are the same as the corresponding C struct label names, but it helps avoid confusion.
+Structure fields are typed accessors that are associated with a particular structure, and they correspond to the labels in C.

 Every field addition mutates the structure variable and records a new size (the exact value of which depends on the type of the field that was just added).